augustlaw2328/audiotranscription/README.md

 # Audio Transcription App (Beta)

-A powerful desktop application for audio transcription and video-to-audio conversion using state-of-the-art machine learning models.
+This is a desktop application for audio transcription and video-to-audio conversion using state-of-the-art machine learning models.

 ## Features